-Universities are required to have and use two types of campus alerts-emergency notifications and timely warnings -to help keep students and employees informed about threats to the safety and health of their communities.
 St. Mary's University uses emergency notifications to provide important information to the community about emergency response and evacuation procedures when a significant emergency or dangerous situation represents an immediate threat to the health or safety of the campus.
-Examples of these situations include:
+While it is impossible to predict every significant emergency or dangerous situation that may occur on campus, the following identified situations are examples which may warrant an emergency (immediate) notification after confirmation include: